Amutheezan/amutheezan.github.io/docs/gpuvstpu.md

 ---

-I have implemented following simple comparison on performance on google colabs cpu, gpu and tpu as a part of assignment for COSC 6385 course in University of Houston.
+I have implemented following simple comparison on performance on google colabs cpu, gpu and tpu as a part of assignment for **COSC 6385** course in University of Houston.

-I follow the basic step by step guide in [1].
+I follow the basic step by step guide in [1](https://petamind.com/quick-benchmark-colab-cpu-gpu-tpu-xla-cpu/).
-I follow the instructions to work on TPU using [2].
+I follow the instructions to work on TPU using [2](https://heartbeat.fritz.ai/step-by-step-use-of-google-colab-free-tpu-75f8629492b3).

 First we need to import the following libraries, set the configuration to log the information and filter out the warnings.